-When there is a dispute in relation to or about the children of the family this can be a very distressing time, not only for the parents or carers involved who are responsible for the welfare of that child, but also for the child themselves.
+When there is a dispute in relation to or about the children this can be a very distressing time, not only for the parents or carers involved who are responsible for their welfare, but also for the children themselves.

-The Children Act 1989 allows the court to make orders in respect of the children which assists in resolving disputes that occur surrounding them.
+The Children Act 1989 allows the court to make orders which helps resolve disputes that occur surrounding children.
 The type of orders that are available are as follows:

-- A Child Arrangements Order, which covers who the child lives with and who the child visits or stays with.
-This can include details such as how long the visits are, when they take place, where they take place and whether there are any restrictions on this visit/stay such as supervision.
+- A Child Arrangements Order covers who the children live with and who they visit or stay with.
+This can include details such as how long the visits are, when and where they take place, and whether there are any restrictions such as supervision

-- A Specific Issues Order, deals with a specific question which may arise in connection with any aspect of parental responsibility for a child.
-This will generally be to do with a dispute about where the child should go to school, in what religion the child should be brought up in or where a parent is seeking a change of their child’s surname for example.
+- A Specific Issues Order deals with a specific question that may arise in connection with any aspect of parental responsibility.
+Generally, this will be to do with a dispute about where the children should go to school, in what religion they should be brought up or, for example, where a parent is seeking a change of their children’s surname

-- A Prohibited Steps Order, deals specifically with an issue which has arisen due to a person exercising their parental responsibility.
-This could be, for example, to do with taking the child out of the jurisdiction, preventing a person from taking the child to a potentially dangerous place or overnight visits.
-This type of order can be made against anyone, including third parties, not just parents.
+- A Prohibited Steps Order deals with an issue which has arisen due to a person exercising their parental responsibility.
+For example, this could be to do with taking their children out of their legal jurisdiction; preventing a person from taking the child to a potentially dangerous place; or overnight visits.
+This type of order can be made against anyone, including third parties, not just parents

-In relation to these disputes, family mediation may be the first port of call for those persons wanting to resolve the dispute, although it may be unsuitable for a number of reasons, for example, in circumstances where there is domestic violence or child abuse.
-Anyone intending on making an application to the court in relation to their child/children under section 8 will have to, at least, go through this process beforehand to have their suitability assessed.
+Family mediation may be the first (and best) port of call if you are wanting to resolve a dispute, although it may be unsuitable for a number of reasons, such as in circumstances where there is domestic violence or child abuse.
+Anyone intending to make a court application in relation to their child/children under section 8 will have to, at least, go through this process beforehand to have their suitability assessed.